pts/oix-wcfd32/README.md

   are built from source as port of the WCFD32 runtime build process (see below).
 The build process generates *oixrun.exe* which works on Win32 and 32-bit DOS, and and the *oixrun* executable program, which works on Linux i386 (and it will also work on FreeBSD i386).
-Other operating systems are not supported, such as OS/2 2.x (or later) or macOS 10.14 Mojave (or earlier).
+Other operating systems (such as OS/2 2.0+ or macOS 10.14 Mojave or earlier) are supported by the C reference implemention *poix/oixrun.c* instead, and such such support is not compiled into this implementation of the WCFD32 runtime system.

 * *oixconv*: A command-line tool which can convert OIX program files.
 One possible conversion is converting an OIX program (.oix, .exe etc.) to a